 In more traditional careers like advertising you’d have to wait for a coveted internship or graduate placement to open up so you can gain experience and create your own portfolio.
 The digital marketing world, however, provides a host of opportunities for you to kickstart your own career before you even set foot in a workplace.

 Want to stand out to potential employers?
 Invest in building a powerful social media presence, gain your own Twitter followers, start your own blog and contribute to relevant online conversations.
-There are a whole host of online exams like the Google Analytics exam and HubSpot’s Inbound Certification exam you can take to boost your CV and showcase your digital marketing knowledge.
+There are a whole host of online exams you can take to boost your CV and showcase your digital marketing knowledge.

 There have been plenty of examples of people who have been hired after showcasing their talent and abilities through social media.
 For example, Dublin based fashion illustrator, Holly Shortall got noticed when she tweeted her illustrations to celebrities online.
 A number of glossy magazines and top fashion brands then approached her and commissioned her work.

 Top Tip: Grab 10 invaluable tips to help you kickstart your own digital marketing career.